MileHacker Logo

 Nantong Jiangsu, China Travel Guide

 The city's the landscape is predominantly flat, characteristic of the fertile delta plains formed by the Yangtze River's sediment deposits over millennia.
-While the overall elevation is low, Nantong features a distinct natural landmark: the "Five Mountains" (五山, Wǔ Shān), a cluster of little, picturesque hills, with Langshan Mountain being the most prominent.
+While the overall elevation is low, Nantong features a distinct natural landmark: the "Five Mountains" (五山, Wǔ Shān), a cluster of little, picturesque hills, with Langshan Mountain since it's the most prominent.
 These hills rise gently from the flat landscape, offering elevated viewpoints and an agreeable change in topography.

 Geographical Highlights